Varicoceles are veins in your scrotum that have expanded, or dilated. The condition is much like varicose veins that occur in the legs.

 Wearing undergarments that support the scrotum, including an athletic supporter or brief-style underwear

-Using pain-relieving medicines, including ibuprofen or acetaminophen
+Using pain-relievers, including ibuprofen or acetaminophen

 Varicoceles in teens don't usually require treatment, unless there is significant testicle shrinkage, potential fertility issues, or debilitating testicle pain.
 Doctors may suggest surgical treatment if the testicles are of noticeably different sizes.
-Surgery in adolescence can restore proper blood circulation in the scrotum and help preserve fertility.
+Surgery in teen can restore proper blood circulation in the scrotum and help preserve fertility.